SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 		- OUTSIDER: if there is a large war you must join in or be left in the dust.
 		- INSIDER: best option is to bring in allies
 		- leads to massive wars
+	- with tension and alliances, local minima becomes massive wars as opposed to peace